Compound Interest: A Powerful Tool for Retirement Savings

 For instance, the Investor.gov compound interest calculator says that at the end of 20 years, that $1,000 account with a 5% interest rate will grow into $2,653.30 — showing that compounding more than doubles your initial retirement savings.

-How tax-advantaged IRAs boost the power of compound interest
+How tax-advantaged IRAs boost the power of compound interest and retirement savings

 At PENSCO, where we custody alternative assets in more than 51,000 self-directed retirement accounts, we have seen small IRA accounts grow into considerable nest eggs by combining the power of compounding with tax-advantages.

 Holdings in a traditional IRA can compound year after year on a tax-deferred basis.
-If savings are held in a Roth IRA, account growth may accumulate tax free.
+If savings are held in a Roth IRA, account growth may accumulate tax-free.

 The chart below captures the growth trajectory of $100,000 invested in a tax-deferred account where the account holder makes annual IRA contributions of $5,500 compared to investing in a taxable account.

 As the illustration shows, an IRA, supplemented with annual contributions, can be a very effective tool to save for retirement.
-As a tax deferred account, it reaps the benefits of greater compounded interest and returns because they are not being eroded by taxes.
-If you contributed $5,500 a year and made an 8% return, you would have nearly twice as much money at the end of 20 years in a tax deferred account than you would have in a taxable account.
+As a tax-deferred account, it reaps the benefits of greater compounded interest and returns because they are not being eroded by taxes.
+If you contributed $5,500 a year and made an 8% return, you would have nearly twice as much money at the end of 20 years in a tax-deferred account than you would have in a taxable account.

 Put compound interest to work: Start saving for retirement